stefancristian236/SummerIT-WebDev/README.md

-first phae of SummerIT school, implementing an scientific wiht is basic operations
+first phae of SummerIT school, implementing an scientific with its basic operations